 To form a union, a group of workers must either:

-have the employer voluntarily recognize them as a union; or
+- have the employer voluntarily recognize them as a union;

 In either case, the National Labor Relations Board (NLRB) must then certify the newly formed union.

 Once the union is certified, the employer is legally required to bargain in good faith with the union.
 The employer must come to the bargaining table with an open mind and a sincere desire to discuss the issues.
 Both parties must try to reach a settlement through negotiations, and when the agreement is reached, they must sign a written contract, known as a collective bargaining agreement (CBA).

 A bargaining unit is a group of employees that perform similar work and usually share a work area.
 Generally employees in a bargaining unit have similar interests and concerns when it comes to working conditions - like pay, hours of work and conditions of the workplace and come together for the purpose of collective bargaining.
 A bargaining unit may also be a group of similar workers that work in different places in different shops, but do the same work.
 Often a bargaining unit will make up an entire union, but it is also not uncommon for a bargaining unit to be a slice of a bigger union.

 A collective bargaining agreement (sometimes called a CBA) is an agreement negotiated between a labor union and an employer that sets forth the terms of employment for the employees who are members of that labor union.
 A CBA may include provisions regarding wages, vacation time, working hours, working conditions, and health insurance benefits.